Agricultural and Water Resources Data Pathfinder

 About the Data

-NASA collaborates with other federal entities and international space organizations, including NOAA, USGS, the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI), and the European Space Agency (ESA), to provide a combination of ground- and satellite-based data that provides a unique view of the globe to better understand the impacts of climate change events.
-Satellite and ground-based measurements help scientists, researchers, and decision makers in forecasting events and assessing conditions in near real-time in order to make timely decisions.
+NASA collaborates with other federal entities and international space organizations, including NOAA, USGS, the Japan Aerospace Exploration Agency (JAXA) and Ministry of Economy, Trade, and Industry (METI), and ESA (the European Space Agency), to provide a combination of ground- and satellite-based data that provides a unique view of the globe to better understand the impacts of climate change.
+Satellite and ground-based measurements help scientists, researchers, and decision makers in forecasting events and assessing conditions in near real-time.
 NASA, in collaboration with other organizations, has a series of instruments that provide information for understanding a number of phenomena associated with water availability and crop yield.
 NASA's Earth science data products are validated, meaning the accuracy has been assessed over a widely distributed set of locations and time periods via several ground-truth and validation efforts.

 |Measurement||Satellite||Sensor||Spatial Resolution||Temporal Resolution|